Ganymede-Bio/bio-curve-fit/CONTRIBUTING.md

 coverage report
 ```

+## Examples

+Please add examples for any new functionality.
+Examples should be added to the `examples` directory as jupyter notebooks with Google Colab links.
+Note the the primary users of this package are likely to be biologists with little to no programming experience, so examples should be as simple as possible.

 ## Style

 This project uses black, ruff, isort, and mypy.
 Try to get typing working as best you can, but feel free to add `#type ignore` comments if it feels like more work is going toward satisfying mypy than making this package useful.